scriptotek/ximpel-kiosk-tools/README.md

 * While [the YouTube mediatype](http://www.ximpel.net/docs/html5/playlist_youtube.htm) technically uses iframes from a a different domain, the component adds an overlay so that any events are registered as normal without having to disable the browser's same-origin policy.

+## Keeping users within the app

-## Disabling external links from iframes
+### Disabling external links in iframes

-When displaying iframe content, you might want to disable links to external sites.
+When displaying iframe content, you might not want the user to navigate away from the displayed site.
+The code below can be used to prevent that from happening.
+Replace `!evt.target.host.match(/uio.no/)` with a test for your domain of choice.

 ```javascript
 // Create a Ximpel instance